Mitri Raheb: The International Center of Bethlehem (Dar Annadwa Addawliyya)

 The ICB complex comprises the old Lutheran School building, the former church offices, and three other buildings.
 The Ad-Dar Cultural and Conference Center and other modern parts of the building were designed by Finnish architect Juha Leiviskä.
 The ICB complex sustained significant damage when it was occupied for 3 days by the Israeli army during the siege of Bethlehem in April 2002.
 Reconstruction and restoration costs totaled more than US$500,000.

 The Dar Al-Kalima Model School

-The Dar Al-Kalima Model School (مدرسة دار الكلمة النموذجية), meaning "The House of the Word") is located on the hilltop Mt.
-Murair campus and serves students in grades K-12.
+The Dar Al-Kalima Model School (مدرسة دار الكلمة النموذجية) is located on the hilltop Mount Murair campus and serves students in grades K–12.
 The school is coeducational and Lutheran-based, serving both Christian and Muslim students from the towns, villages, and refugee camps of the Bethlehem area.
-The Extra-Curricular Program after school offers students the opportunity to receive instruction in their specific, chosen areas of interest from professionals in those fields.
+The extra-curricular program after school offers students the opportunity to receive instruction in their specific, chosen areas of interest from professionals in those fields.
 The Bright Stars program (run through the ICB) is similar to the ECP program, but it meets once a week and is open to children who attend schools other than Dar Al-Kalima.